20kdc/funcWebWiki/README.md

 No guarantees whatsoever that this is any good.
 Reports over bugs are very discretionary.

-Link tracking performance is sort of inherently a mess, stuck link caches are to be expected if updates are made in templates; that kind of thing.

 Pull requests and feature requests are probably a little endangered; if a pull request massively refactors everything in a way that cleans up the system and makes everything great, it may be considered; pull requests to the Markdown parser to make it closer to Markdown are the most likely to survive.

 [Redbean](https://redbean.dev) 3.0.0 expected.

 funcWebWiki is an experiment in trying to provide the ease of installation and deep integrated customization of TiddlyWiki with the ease-of-management and ability to use Git for change-tracking of flat-file wikis.

-Almost all of the code that makes up the wiki itself, apart from [Redbean](https://redbean.dev/) and a small 'kernel', is represented as pages in the wiki, such as <system/action/default>.
+Almost all of the code that makes up the wiki itself, apart from [Redbean](https://redbean.dev/) and a small 'kernel', is represented as pages in the wiki, such as `system/action/view`.

 ## Scary Parts